Stock of the Day

 Investors should be bearish about investing in Ross Stores, Inc. for these reasons:

-• Market Volatility: The stock has a beta of 1.10, indicating it is more volatile than the market, which could lead to greater risk for investors during market downturns.
+• The company has a beta of 1.17, indicating that its stock price is more volatile than the market, which could pose risks for investors.

 2 Hot Retail Stocks to Watch: One Trends Higher, the Other Lower